VictorBohana/LearningJava/README.md

 # LearningJava
-This repository was made to store the solutions of the exercises from the Tim Buchalka's Course and other Java courses.
+This repository was created to store the solutions of the exercises from the Tim Buchalka's Course and other Java courses.